Course units

 Foundational Programming One (20 credits)

 This unit will introduce you to core programming skills and concepts.
-You will also explore basic coding environments such as Processing and block programming.
+You will explore basic coding Interactive Development Environments for processing and block programming languages like Python and JavaScript and multimedia frameworks such as p5js and Turtle.

 Computing Histories (20 credits)